Ecommerce brands that want to optimize for conversions need product reviews. We all know that.

 Customers spend 31% more when a business has positive reviews

-When a product gets five reviews, the likelihood of it being purchased increases by 270%.
+When a product gets five reviews, the likelihood of purchase increases by 270%.

 The Impact of a Great Customer Review Email

-The best way to gather customer reviews is by sending out an email to your customers, right after they get your product.
-If you make this whole process simple for them, chances are that they will leave a review.
+The best way to gather customer reviews is by sending out a review request email to your customers, right after they receive your product.
+If you make this whole process simple for them, chances are higher that they'll leave a review.

 There are three critical aspects of collecting great customer reviews via email: